unsw-restech/unsw-restech.github.io/docs/software/environment_modules.md

 ## Why does the cluster forget my choice of modules?

-Environment modules only affect the particular session in which they are loaded.
-Loading a module in one SSH session will not affect any other SSH session or even any jobs submitted from that session.
+Environment modules are desined to make a temporary change to your evironment and only affect the session in which they are loaded.
+Loading a module in one SSH session will not affect any other SSH session or any jobs submitted from that session.
 Modules must be loaded in every session where they will be used.

 ## How can I invoke my module commands automatically?